 At this time of the year, you'll no doubt have your Christmas lights up and around your home and garden, making them sparkle and shine!
-Whilst many of us love this Christmas tradition, it can all be rather expensive to run leading up to the big day (which is already an expensive holiday).
+Many of us love this Christmas tradition.
+However, it can all be rather expensive to run leading up to the big day (which is already an expensive holiday).
 Keep reading to find out how switching to LED this year could save you money for years to come!

 LED vs Incandescent

 LED is known to many as a less expensive alternative to the more traditional lighting types such as halogen and incandescent.
-However, while LED is initially more expensive to buy than its incandescent and halogen equivalents, thanks to its longevity and low energy use it can actually save you a heap of money!
+Initially, it is more expensive to buy than its incandescent and halogen equivalents.
+But, thanks to its longevity and low energy use it can actually save you a heap of money!

-To help show you how much you could save over the years, we've devised a little comparison between two sets of typical Christmas lights that you might use on your tree or around your home.
+To help show you how much you could save over the years, we've devised a little comparison.
+Our comparison shows two sets of typical Christmas lights that you might use on your tree or around your home.
 Let the battle of Christmas LED vs Incandescent lights begin!